Harvard–Yale football rivalry: 2009

-November 21 Harvard won 14–10.
+On November 21, Harvard won 14–10.
 The contest concluded horribly for Yale head coach Tom Williams.

 Yale nursed a 10–0 halftime lead to a 10–7 lead late in the fourth quarter.
 Then Williams, on fourth down and 22 yards to go for a first down from the Yale 26, chose to fake a punt.
 The attempt netted fifteen yards.

 Harvard was behind 10–0 late in the fourth quarter.
 Harvard scored its first touchdown covering 76 yards in six plays.
 When Yale's fake punt failed Collier Winter soon passed to Chris Lorditch for the winning touchdown.
 Moments later Harvard linebacker Jon Takamura intercepted a pass to end the game.
 Williams was soon released from his contract for presenting misleading information about being a candidate for a Rhodes Scholarship.

-The Yale Freshmen Council loss the battle versus university administration over design of a T-shirt, approved by class-wide vote, that quoted F. Scott Fitzgerald.
-The T-shirt was banned that quoted the sentiment voiced by Amory Blaine from This Side of Paradise that "Harvard men are sissies".

 2014

 Conner Hempel completed a 35-yard touchdown pass to Andrew Fischer with 0:55 remaining in the contest and Harvard defeated Yale 31–24.
-Harvard won outright the League football title November 22.
+Harvard won outright the League football title on November 22.
 A Yale victory would have created a three-way tie for the League football title among Dartmouth, Harvard and Yale.
 Harvard led 24–7 at the end of the third quarter.
 Harvard finished season ranked in several Top 20 college football polls for its NCAA division.

 The Emmy-winning ESPN College GameDay was broadcast from Boston.
 Lee Corso predicted Yale would win on the premiere college football television show.
-A little more than a week before the contest Yale students protested the cost of the football program, particularly given the recent poor recent.
+A little more than a week before the contest, Yale students protested the cost of the football program, particularly given the recent poor record.

 Tyler Varga gained 127 yards on 30 carries and scored two touchdowns for Yale but Harvard completed the season undefeated and untied, the third time during Tim Murphy's tenure.

 Deon Randall for Yale and Norm Hayes for Harvard captained the teams, the first time African American athletes represented each rival at the opening coin toss.
 Both were voted First team All-Ivy football, Randall at receiver (for the second straight year) and Hayes at defensive back.
 Tim Murphy was voted Coach of the Year.